 EDSON FOREST AREA FIRE DANGER RATING

-The wildfire danger in the Edson Forest Area remains VERY HIGH.
+The wildfire danger in the Edson Forest Area is now HIGH.

 EDSON FOREST AREA WILDFIRE UPDATE

-Since March 1, 2021, there have been 146 wildfires in the Edson Forest Area burning a total of 828 ha.
-To date, 68% of the wildfires in our forest area have been human-caused and could have been prevented.
+Since March 1, 2021, there have been 37 wildfires in the Edson Forest Area burning a total of 555 ha.

 PROVINCIAL WILDFIRE UPDATE